 - not agreed a contract or not agreed all the terms, including the price for the work; or

-- an agreement to pay a reasonable sum for the work done; or
+- agreed to pay a reasonable sum for the work done; or

 - agreed a scope of work under the original contract and the work falls outside that scope (where the parties did not have or did not use a variation (www.practicallaw.com/2-384-9447) procedure in the contract).

 A contractor may sometimes claim a quantum meruit if it has worked under a letter of intent (www.practicallaw.com/5-382-8108).

 What the employer may claim from the contractor

 A claim for poor workmanship and/or defects in the works

 Defective work frequently occurs in construction projects.
-Defects (www.practicallaw.com/7-385-3757) may range from de minimis (www.practicallaw.com/4-382-6261) items included within snagging lists (www.practicallaw.com/4-107-7275) at practical completion (www.practicallaw.com/4-382-5332), to significant but undetected (or latent) problems.
+Defects (www.practicallaw.com/7-385-3757) may range from de minimis (www.practicallaw.com/4-382-6261) items included within a snagging list (www.practicallaw.com/4-107-7275) at practical completion (www.practicallaw.com/4-382-5332), to significant but undetected (or latent) problems.
 A defect is generally a breach of contract by the contractor, but could relate to design that the contractor did not carry out, in which case only a professional consultant might be liable.

 Standard form contracts (www.practicallaw.com/5-329-1310) usually contain a defects liability clause that obliges the contractor to return to site, at its own cost, during the defects liability period (www.practicallaw.com/6-107-6067) or rectification period (normally six or 12 months) and remedy any defects that arise.

 A contractor who is responsible for design and construction of the works may be liable for a defect that is caused by negligent design, by poor workmanship, by poor materials or a mixture of all three.

 A claim for liquidated damages

-A liquidated damages (www.practicallaw.com/9-383-6757) clause (sometimes called LADs or LDs) compensates the employer if the contractor completes its work late.
+A liquidated damages (www.practicallaw.com/9-383-6757) clause (sometimes called LADs or LDs) compensates the employer if the contractor completes its work late (www.practicallaw.com/1-595-4752).
 It requires a contractor to pay the employer a pre-determined rate of damages that should be a genuine pre-estimate of the employer's loss.

 A liquidated damages clause is a common feature of many standard form contracts (www.practicallaw.com/5-329-1310).
 The employer must ensure that it meets any contractual notice requirements in the contract before it claims liquidated damages from the contractor.